haardikdharma10/Bitcoin-Ticker/README.md

 ## Abstract

 We’re going to make a crypto currency price checking app.
-By the end of the module, we'll be able to monitor bitcoin investents on the move!
+By the end of the module, we'll be able to monitor bitcoin investments on the move!

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bitcoin-flutter-demo.gif)